Sentosa: Tourism development from the 1970s

-1989
+Stagnation in the 1990s

+Sentosa's attractions in the 1990s were criticised for being "expensive, dated and lacking appeal".
+While some attractions like Underwater World (1991-2016) were popular, others including Fantasy Island (1994-2001), Volcano Land (1995-2002) and Asian Village (1993-2001) shut down due to lack of patronage.
+Singaporeans joked about "Sentosa" being an acronym of "So Expensive and Nothing To See Also".

 The former political prisoner and Nobel prize nominee Chia Thye Poh spent three-and-a-half years in internal exile on Sentosa after he was freed from 23 years in jail in 1989.

-2005

-On 16 March 2005, the monorail service was discontinued to make way for the new Sentosa Express, which commenced operations on 15 January 2007.
+Relaunch in the 2000s

+In June 2002, a S$3 billion, 10-year overhaul of Sentosa was announced.
+This included the launch of the Sentosa Cove residential enclave in 2003 and the controversial decision to award the Malaysian Genting Group the right to build the Resorts World Sentosa integrated resort, offering gambling and the Universal Studios Singapore theme park.
 An environmental assessment conducted by the government of Singapore concluded that the construction of an integrated resort on Sentosa would result in a high likelihood of high scale biodiversity loss, habitat destruction, soil erosion and climate change, as well as several other destructive ecological impacts.
 Therefore, over two hundred trees and plants from the area that was to be cleared for the construction of the resorts were replanted elsewhere on the island to minimize negative environmental impact.

+On 16 March 2005, the monorail service was discontinued to make way for the new Sentosa Express, which commenced operations on 15 January 2007.
 In 2009, construction of a new footbridge began.
 The S$70 million Sentosa Boardwalk includes themed gardens, shops and eateries.
 There are covered walkways and travellators along the boardwalk for rainy days.
 The Boardwalk, officially opened by Singapore's Deputy Prime Minister Teo Chee Hean on 29 January 2011, provides visitors with an alternative mode of travel to reach the island.
 Sentosa Boardwalk, designed by Aedas, was named Best Leisure Architecture in Asia Pacific and 5* Best Leisure Architecture in Singapore, at the 2014 Asia Pacific Property Awards.

+Resorts World Sentosa opened in 2010, with Universal Studios Singapore following in 2011, and the S.E.A.
+Aquarium (the aquarium was rebranded as Singapore Oceanarium in July 2025) and Adventure Cove Waterpark in 2012.